CharlieSaunders/CharlieSaunders/README.md

 I am a self-taught Backend Developer <img src="https://media.giphy.com/media/3oKIPnAiaMCws8nOsE/giphy.gif" width="20"> from the UK.

-- 🔭 I work in a hybrid role as an Integrations Developer.
+- 🔭 I work in a hybrid role as an Systems Software Developer.
-- 💻 My current work is within the Legal/Law sector.
+- 💻 My current work is within the LegalTech sector.
 - 🗓️ Have experience in FinTech, within the automotive sector.
 - 🌱 Outside of work I am exploring containers and orchestration with K8s and Docker - I have a Raspi Cluster build in progress.
 - ⚡ In my free time I like to solve problems on <a href="https://www.codewars.com/users/CharlieSaunders">Codewars</a> and enjoy the weekly C# Digest.